HSF/hsf.github.io/organization/_posts/2022/2022-03-17-coordination.md

   - No, we think that would over-complicate things and even defining what an analysis facility is for HEP is challenging
   - Simone: group needs to start with a problem statement, so that it can focus on the right questions

-The referees' summary statement was "The LHCC commends the CS bodies for their fundamental role in supporting the LHC experiments and welcome the initiatives of HSF and IRIS-HEP in accompanying the development of forums for the larger community to exchange on areas of mutual interest."
+The referees' summary statement was "The LHCC commends the CS bodies for their fundamental role in supporting the LHC experiments and welcomes the initiatives of HSF and IRIS-HEP in accompanying the development of forums for the larger community to exchange on areas of mutual interest."

-LHCC minuites will be published soon.
+LHCC minutes will be published soon.

 #### LHCC Bi-annual Report